Promoting the private sector in Serbia

 Commissioned by: The German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Economy of the Republic of Serbia
+Lead executing agency: Ministry of Economy and Ministry of Trade, Tourism and Telecommunication

-The competitiveness and capacity for innovation of micro, small and medium-sized enterprises are improved.
+The competitiveness and innovative capacity of micro-enterprises and small and medium-sized enterprises (MSMEs) has been improved.

-- Improving the services for MSMEs provided by public and private players;
+- Improving services that promote MSMEs through public and private institutions

-- Strengthening the range of services available to MSMEs in three selected value chains: information and communication technology (ICT), metalworking and mechanical engineering, and sustainable agriculture;
+- Promoting the range of services available to MSMEs in the value chains for information and communication technology, metal and mechanical engineering, sustainable agriculture and tourism.

-- Contributing to the national industrial policy.
-The focus here is on advisory services for the Serbian Ministry of Economy.
-The needs of the private sector in the selected value chains are to be addressed in public promotional programmes and services.
+- Advisory services related to national industrial policy.
+The focus is on cooperation with the Serbian Ministry of Economy.
+The needs of the private sector in the selected value chains are to be incorporated into public funding programmes and services.